gtshepard/pycomplete/README.md

 PyComplete uses a trie (prefix tree) data structure to suggest words

-  - a trie reduces the complexity to O(M + J), where M is the number of words with the same prefix, and where J is the number of nodes (eahc node holds a character in a word)needed to form K
+  - a trie reduces the complexity to O(P + J), where P is the number of words with the same prefix, and where J is the number of nodes (eahc node holds a character in a word)needed to form K

 this is becuase once we reach the prefix in the trie we have to construct all the words with the same prefix, and there could be as many as K of them and we have to may have to go J nodes deep. we reconstruct words in depth first manner starting from the end of the given prefix (DFS on graph has a similar runtime O(V + E), where V is number of vertices and E is number of edges)

 PyCompletes trie is also space optimized.
 Tries in general are M-ary trees.
 Where M is the number of children.
 Which have a space complexity O(M * N) where N  is number of nodes

-a node in a trie needs a slot for every charachter that could be stored in the trie. thus if the number of characters is held constant, we reduce the space complexity to O(N) where N is the number of nodes.
+a node in a trie has a child pointer for every charachter that could be stored in the trie. thus if the number of characters is held constant, we reduce the space complexity to O(N) where N is the number of nodes.
 PyCompletes Trie restricts the the number of characters the trie will store to 28.
 26 of these characters for lowercase english alphabet plus two additonal characters ```-``` and ```'``` characters to account for words like ```all-knowing``` and ```we're```

 thus our trie has a space complexity O(N) where N is the number of nodes.